-This park is a little gem, famous for its many hippo's, zebra's, impala's and cheetah.
-And the possibility to undertake various activities such as walking, cycling or horseback safari.
+This park is a little gem, famous for its many hippos, zebras, impalas and cheetahs.
+Various activities such as walking, cycling or horseback safari are available.

-- Kidepo Valley NP - Toyota Landcruiser only
+- Kidepo Valley National Park - Toyota Landcruiser only

-Uganda’s last great wilderness areas, with a thrilling sense of supreme isolation.
+Uganda’s last great wilderness comes with a thrilling sense of supreme isolation.

 Endless hiking possibilities.
 Combine a visit to Mount Elgon with beautifull Sipi Falls.

-Hardly visited, you are likely to have this birders paradise all for yourself.
+Hardly visited, you are likely to have this birders' paradise all to yourself.

 The smallest National Park in Uganda protects the Ugandan section of the Virunga Mountains.